How Businesses should plan their Content Marketing Budget

-According to Econsultancy?s 2013 Marketing Budgets Report, 71% of businesses planned to increase their digital marketing budgets and more than two-third of the respondents (70%) said their companies would be increasing the amount spent on content marketing.
+According to Econsultancy’s 2013 Marketing Budgets Report, 71% of businesses planned to increase their digital marketing budgets.
+More than two-thirds of the respondents (70%) said their companies would be increasing the amount spent on content marketing.

 Why is content such a big deal?
-Digital marketing is constantly changing thanks to the way people use technology, share information and search for information online.
-Google?s algorithms (which are also continuously updated) mean that high quality content has become more relevant than ever before.
+Digital marketing is constantly changing thanks to the way people use technology, share information, and search for information online.
+Google’s algorithms (which are also continuously updated) mean that high-quality content has become more relevant than ever.

-In order to determine how you?re going to maximize your content marketing budget, you need to plan how you?re going to spend it.
+To determine how you’re going to maximize your content marketing budget, you need to plan how you’re going to spend it.
 Here are a few things to keep in mind when you start planning your content marketing expenditures.

-If you?re marketing to business owners, it would be worthwhile allocating money to a professionally written white paper that can be downloaded from your website.
-Investigating the potential of LinkedIn (if you?re not already using it) would also beneficial.
-If, on the other hand, you?re marketing to teenagers, consider more Generation X-friendly platforms such as Snap Chat, Twitter and Vine.
+If you’re marketing to business owners, it would be worthwhile allocating money to a professionally written white paper that can be downloaded from your website.
+Investigating the potential of LinkedIn (if you’re not already using it) would also benefit.
+If, on the other hand, you’re marketing to teenagers, consider more Generation X-friendly platforms such as Snap Chat, Twitter, and TikTok.

 How are you going to measure results?

-Spending money on professionally produced content (or creating the content yourself) is great, but how will you know if it?s effective?
-In order to justify your budget spend, make sure you have clear, measurable goals that can be transformed into a monetary value.
-Whether you need to prove your digital content efforts are working to a boss or to yourself, you will need to figure out exactly what each new client acquisition will mean in cold, hard numbers in order to justify the expense.
+Spending money on professionally produced content (or creating the content yourself) is great, but how will you know if it’s effective?
+To justify your budget spend, make sure you have clear, measurable goals that can be transformed into a monetary value.
+Whether you need to prove your digital content efforts are working to a boss or yourself, you will need to figure out exactly what each new client acquisition will mean in cold, hard numbers to justify the expense.

 Diversify your budget